Define Firebox Global Settings

 TCP connection idle timeout

 The amount of time that the TCP connection can be idle before a connection timeout occurs.
 Specify a value in seconds, minutes, hours, or days.
-The default setting in the Web UI is 1 hour and the default setting in Policy Manager is 3600 seconds.
+The default setting in the Web UI is 1 hour.
+The default setting in Policy Manager is 3600 seconds (1 hour).

 You can also configure a custom idle timeout for an individual policy.
 For more information, go to Set a Custom Idle Timeout.

-If you configure this global idle timeout setting and also enable a custom idle timeout for a policy, the custom idle timeout setting takes precedence over the global idle timeout setting for only that policy.
+If you configure the global idle timeout setting and also enable a custom idle timeout for a policy, the custom idle timeout setting is applied to the policy instead of the global timeout setting.

 TCP maximum segment size control